seattletimes/diaz-pitching/src/diaz/diaz.md

 Diaz worked a scoreless inning and left to a standing ovation from the crowd of just over 15,000 in attendance.

-“After that first game, (manager Scott Servais) looked at me, he goes, ‘You know, it’s a matter of weeks until this guy’s closing,’” Dipoto said, “because it had that kind of feel to it.”
+<p class="section-bottom">“After that first game, (manager Scott Servais) looked at me, he goes, ‘You know, it’s a matter of weeks until this guy’s closing,’” Dipoto said, “because it had that kind of feel to it.”</p>

 </main>